pyokagan/pycsdl2/docs/api/render.rst

    :type texture: :class:`SDL_Texture`
    :returns: The current alpha value.
 It is within the range 0-255.

+.. function:: SDL_SetTextureBlendMode(texture, blendMode: int)

+   Sets the blend mode for a texture.

+   :param texture: The texture to update.
+   :type texture: :class:`SDL_Texture`
+   :param int blendMode: The blend mode to use for texture blending.
+One of the
+                         :ref:`blend-modes`.

 .. function:: SDL_DestroyTexture(texture)

    Destroys the specified texture, freeing its resources.